Have you wondered why is your Blackstone not getting hot enough? while you’re in the middle of preparing a delicious dinner on it?

 Another reason for Blackstone not getting hot is a low flame.

-The reasons for Blackstone burner’s low flame may be low due to clogged burners, low propane tank pressure, or incorrect regulator settings.
+The reasons for the Blackstone burner low flame may be due to clogged burners, leak or damaged hose, low propane tank pressure, or incorrect regulator settings.

 You need to reset the regulator.
-Check how to reset Blackstone regulator for step by step instructions.
+Check how to reset the Blackstone regulator for step-by-step instructions.

 Final Words: Why is My Blackstone Griddle Not Getting Hot